|History of the Band|

 The standard of playing reached a much higher standard and now there were adults joining.
 It was decided that the group should be renamed and Tenbury Teme Valley Band was born.
 The newly formed band outgrew the Tenbury library and rehearsals were held at Tenbury C of E Primary School.
 With the new name came the need for new uniforms (worn by the band today).
 This consisted of bright red jumpers, ties and black trousers.
 The logo on the jumpers and ties was designed by young members of the band.
 We have now added red fleeces for colder weather and polo shirts for the Summer.

-There are 40 playing members of the main band at the present time, together with a thriving Academy.
 As a rural community band people of all ages, those with disabilities and from all ethnic groups are encouraged to reach their full musical potential.
 Free tuition can be offered in woodwind, brass and percussion.
 There is also an enthusiastic committee which helps to keep the band running smoothly.

 From its very humble beginnings the band has gained a high reputation.
 Members pride themselves on their high standard of playing and their presentation (commented on by both members of the public and adjudicators).